sudheerapte/popcornrelease/README.md

 http://localhost:8000/demo
 ```

-It should show a simple model updating every two seconds.
-If so, then
+It should show a simple app updating its page every ten seconds.
+The
+page shows a button with which you can immediately change the state, too.

-you have installed Popcorn correctly.
+If you can see this app, then you have installed Popcorn correctly.

 5. To start your own Popcorn app, tell popcorn where to find your
 machine directory.
 In `~/.popcorn/options.json`, create an entry for